Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

     - All information on each product is kept together so users can get all of the informaton they need on each product

-    - Each products has a unique name, descriptions, rating and price
+    - Each products has a unique name, descriptions, rating and price which is all clearly shown either in the tabs, catagory or products detail page

 - - -